CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 ### Optional Task: Creating an eDiscovery hold

 After creating an eDiscovery case, you can place a hold (also called an **eDiscovery hold**) on the content locations of the people of interest in your investigation.
 Content locations include Exchange mailboxes, SharePoint sites, OneDrive accounts, and the mailboxes and sites associated with Microsoft Teams and Microsoft 365 Groups, along with **Microsoft 365 Copilot**.
 While this step is optional, creating an eDiscovery hold preserves content that may be relevant to the case during the investigation.
-When you create an **eDiscovery hold** you can preserve all content in specific content locations or you can create a query-based hold to preserve only the content that matches a hold query.
+When you create an **eDiscovery hold**, you can preserve all content in specific content locations, or you can create a query-based hold to preserve only the content that matches a hold query.

 In addition to preserving content, another good reason to create **eDiscovery holds** is to quickly search the content locations on hold (instead of having to select each location to search) when you create and run searches in the next step.
 After you complete your investigation, you can release any hold that you created.